Where can I buy your scones?

 How long are scones good for?

-Scones are, of course, always best eaten on the day they were baked.
+My scones are, of course, always best eaten on the day they were baked.
 But, if they are stored correctly they can taste delicious for up to 48 hours due to the high quality of my fresh ingredients.
-They are best kept at room temperature in airtight tupperware or a freezer bag, lined with paper towel.
-The paper towel helps to absorb moisture so that the scones don’t get soggy.
-One exception to the room temperature rule is scones topped with a dairy glaze (Cream cheese, Devonshire cream, etc.) – they should always be kept in the refrigerator.
+They are best kept at room temperature in airtight tupperware or a freezer bag, lined with paper towel (that will help ensure the scones don’t get soggy).
+One exception to the room temperature rule is scones topped with a dairy-based glaze (Cream cheese, Devonshire cream, etc.)—they should always be kept in the refrigerator.

 Can I freeze my scones?

 Yes!
 Scones freeze very well for up to three months.
-Store them in airtight tupperware or freezer bags.
-If you are layering the scones in tupperware, separate with parchment paper between each layer so that they they don’t get stuck together.
+Store them in an airtight tupperware or freezer bags.
+If you are layering the scones in your container, separate the individual layers with parchment paper so that they they don’t get stuck together.

 What is the best way to reheat my scones?

 The best way to reheat scones is in the oven at 350 degrees fahrenheit for 5-7 minutes.
-A toaster oven set to the toast function also works great.
-Another option for scones with no glaze is the toaster – slice them in half and put them in the toaster for a quick reheat.
-Leaving the scones out for approximately 30-60 minutes at room temperature is also a nice way to enjoy them… it makes them a perfect item for packed lunches, picnics etc. As for as microwaving scones – it is not the best way to reheat because this can lead to soggy scones if you put them in for too long.
-If you do choose to microwave your scones, 30-40 seconds is usually the max they should go in for.
+A toaster oven set to “toast” also works great.
+Another option for scones with no glaze, icing, or topping, is the toaster—slice them in half and put them in the toaster for a quick reheat.
+Leaving the scones out for approximately 30-60 minutes at room temperature is also a nice way to enjoy them… it makes them a perfect item for packed lunches, picnics etc. As for as microwaving scones—we tend to recommend against it.
+Your scones could get soggy when reheated this way, so be forewarned!
+If you do choose to microwave your scones, 30-40 seconds is likely the longest they should be put in for.
 They will lose their tender crisp exterior but will still be delicious and moist on the inside if not overdone.

 Do you deliver?